greg-the-coder/jboss-eap-kitchensink/FIXES_SUMMARY.md

 To fully complete the transformation validation:

-1. Set up Java JDK 17+ and Maven/Gradle on host
+1. Set up Java JDK 17+ and Maven on host
 2. Execute full application build
 3. Migrate functional tests from Arquillian to Spring Boot Test
 4. Run and verify all tests pass